elier/mantis5/README.md

 # Bootstrap theme
 I bought the theme for this project and got the authorization of the author to integrate it and share it openly within the source code.

-NOBODY IS ALLOWED TO USE THE THEME OUT OF THIS PROJECT EXCEPT YOU BUY IT TO THE OWNER THROUGH THE FOLLOWING LINK:
+NOBODY IS ALLOWED TO USE THE THEME OUT OF THIS PROJECT EXCEPT IF YOU BUY IT TO THE OWNER THROUGH THE FOLLOWING LINK:
 https://wrapbootstrap.com/theme/kingadmin-responsive-admin-dashboard-WB09JXK43